stolarskimateusz/MESH_docs/MESH HTTP API.md

 **URL**|/messageexchange/{recipient}/inbox
 **HTTP Action**|GET
-**Request Headers**|Authorization: [Authentication Headers (see below)] **Request Body**|The binary contents of the compressed chunk which is being uploaded.
-**Response Code**|200: Ok<br>403: Authentication Failed
-**Response Body**|JSON containing the list of Message IDs in the recipient's inbox.
+**Request Headers**|Authorization: [Authentication Headers (see below)] **Response Code**|200: Ok<br>403: Authentication Failed **Response Body**|JSON containing the list of Message IDs in the recipient's inbox.
 (List is limited to the 1st 500 messages) **Results**|No changes are made to the database by this action